 If your child’s behavior or mental state changed shortly after taking MiraLAX, they may have suffered neurological damage due to toxic chemicals in the medication.
-Handler, Henning & Rosenberg LLP are currently investigating cases for parents and children who have suffered from taking MiraLAX too young and for extended periods of time.
+Handler, Henning & Rosenberg LLC are currently investigating cases for parents and children who have suffered from taking MiraLAX too young and for extended periods of time.
 Your child may have been irrevocably hurt—we want to help you hold the pharmaceutical company responsible.

 To find out if your child was likely harmed by the medication, speak with Pennsylvania harmful drug lawyers—we offer free case reviews to help you understand your legal options.
 Call (888) 498-3023 or use our short online form.